spraakbanken/multiged-2023/README.md

 ## Contact information and forum for discussions

-Mail your questions to: < multiged - 2023 @ googlegroups . com >

-This is a google group which you can join, ask questions, hold discussions and browse for already answered questions.
+Please join the [MultiGED-2023 google group](https://groups.google.com/g/multiged-2023) in order to ask questions, hold discussions and browse for already answered questions.

 ## References